 Pitfall 4.
 Beware the HPR

 Many of the homes in Nashville are in what is know as a Horizontal Property Regime or HPR.
 An HPR is a tool used by developers to essentially subdivide property without a formal subdivision of the lot.
 As of Nov 16, 2018, the current position of Metro Codes is that Amendment 9 of BL2017-608 does, in fact, prohibit owner-occupied permits if both (or all) properties in the HPR (A&B) are not owned by the same owner.
 This applies to R and RS zoned properties.
 I believe this position to be incorrect but until there is a ruling in the opposite direction, this is what they will follow.
 I anticipate Codes will also take this position at the renewal period for existing permits.
+Our firm has engaged in several lawsuits to challenge the constitutionality of Amendment 9.
+Litigation is ongoing.
 Codes is currently determining the number of HPR permits that have been issued.
 They have not determined if that means they will revoke permits or simply not renew them.

 Pitfall 5.
 You Don't Know about the State law

 In May of 2018, the State of Tennessee passed a bill that essentially froze in time the rules concerning people who already had permits.
 If you operated before new ordinances were enacted, then you may have a claim for use under the new law.

 Most people only heard that the State law grandfathers and assume they are fine.
 This leads to the final pitfall…

 The rules are continually changing.
 Do not think you know the rules unless you are always staying up on the changes.
 The law changed over 9 times in 2018 alone.
 Don’t operate unless you have someone keeping up with the changes.

 If you have a question contact one of our attorneys today.